livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 * Persisted graph writes from any other component.
 * Bypassing schema validation or authorization.
 * Returning unauthorized data.
-* Writing into another application’s graph.
+* Writing into another application's graph.
-* Creating or mutating cross ownership edges.
+* Mutating objects or issuing edges owned by another identity without explicit schema and ACL authorization.
 * Caller supplied storage controlled fields.
 * Partial envelope application.
 * Emitting events prior to commit.
 * Unbounded queries or traversals.
 * Using foreign graphs as implicit traversal intermediates.
+* Accepting envelopes that declare unsupported operation identifiers, deletion semantics, or violate the supervised `parent_*`, `attr_*`, `edge_*`, and `rating_*` operations defined by the protocol serialization rules.
+* Accepting remote envelopes that bypass the Network Manager and State Manager pipeline.
 * Issuing raw SQL or direct storage calls.
 All access goes through Storage Manager.
 * Leaking existence through error surfaces when masking is required.